smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

 average along a perpendicular segment of length *W* (1-pixel wide).
 The only exception is the intensity profile, which will represent the sum of the pixels' intensities along the perpendicular segment.
-Note that the profile will always be measureed along the longest axis of the rectangle.
+Note that the profile will always be measured along the longest axis of the rectangle.
 The direction of the profile can be inferred from the label of the Profile Graph.

 As usual, if a pixel has been rejected from analysis, it will be excluded from